piraz/pyaspora/README.txt

 can create users, befriend local users and post messages onto your wall that your friends can view).

-There is a very early test to show the Diaspora message building/parsing classes, and a stand-alone Webfinger demo.

 Quick start
 -----------

-* "Social networking" website

 PYTHONPATH=src ./quickstart.py